 One good thing about the SDGs is that they are universal.
 The SDGs really measure the quantity and quality of life for people.
 It is not just, “Do people have higher incomes?”
 It is, “Do they have access to services to make their lives materially better?”
 The most important thing for people in developing countries is that they monitor their progress, and civil-society organisations can be instrumental in helping countries do this.

-EIU: You want “” regarding aid.
+EIU: You want “a more sophisticated dialogue” regarding aid.
 For instance, the African Risk Capacity (ARC), a specialised agency of the African Union, enables member nations to prepare for crises by relying more on their own budgets and by paying insurance premiums against severe drought or extreme weather.
 What other sophisticated responses beyond aid can support economic growth?

 Ngozi Okonjo-Iweala: First, we need to realise that most African countries already finance the bulk of their development, so they need to continue and do more.
 They also need capacity to raise more domestic resources.
 The countries that give aid are focusing more and more internally on their own populations and their own problems.
 There are nationalist movements around the world, so we have to be realists.
 If the future of aid isn’t looking bright, what other financial instruments are available beyond aid?